Edmund Kemper: Imprisonment

 Kemper is forthcoming about the nature of his crimes and has stated that he participated in the interviews to save others like himself from killing.
-At the end of his Murder: No Apparent Motive interview, he said, "There's somebody out there that is watching this and hasn't done that — hasn't killed people, and wants to, and rages inside and struggles with that feeling, or is so sure they have it under control.
+At the end of his Murder: No Apparent Motive interview, he said, "There's somebody out there that is watching this and hasn't done that—hasn't killed people, and wants to, and rages inside and struggles with that feeling, or is so sure they have it under control.
 They need to talk to somebody about it.
 Trust somebody enough to sit down and talk about something that isn't a crime; thinking that way isn't a crime.
 Doing it isn't just a crime; it's a horrible thing.
 It doesn't know when to quit, and it can't be stopped easily once it starts."
 He also conducted an interview with French writer Stéphane Bourgoin in 1991.

 Kemper was first eligible for parole in 1979.
 He was denied parole that year, as well as at parole hearings in 1980, 1981, and 1982.
 He subsequently waived his right to a hearing in 1985.
 He was denied parole at his 1988 hearing, where he said, "Society is not ready in any shape or form for me.
 I can't fault them for that."
 He was denied parole again in 1991 and in 1994.
 He then waived his right to a hearing in 1997 and in 2002.
 He attended the next hearing in 2007, where he was again denied parole.
 Prosecutor Ariadne Symons said, "We don't care how much of a model prisoner he is because of the enormity of his crimes."
 Kemper waived his right to a hearing again in 2012.
-He was denied parole in 2017 and is next eligible in 2024.
+He was denied parole in 2017, and after declining to attend a parole hearing in 2024, Kemper was denied parole again.
+He is next eligible in 2031.
+Following his 2024 parole hearing, it was reported that Kemper was wheelchair-bound and suffered from diabetes and coronary heart disease.
+A psychiatric evaluation conducted in April 2024 classified him as a "high risk" to reoffend.